jinefa/Data-Exploration-Excel-Lung-Cancer/README.md

 #### Project Overview

 This project presents a comprehensive exploratory data analysis of a dataset detailing lung cancer mortality rates among patients aged 15 to 101 from various countries.
 The analysis considers cancer stages, treatment plans, and pre-existing health conditions.
-The primary research question addressed is: *What patterns in the data are strongly associated with lung cancer survival?*
+The primary research question addressed is:

+*What patterns in the data are strongly associated with lung cancer survival?*

 #### Data Exploration Steps:

 1. Data Cleaning
 2. Descriptive analysis using Data Analysis Toolpak
 3. Multivariate analysis using pivot tables, stacked bar charts and pie charts
-4. Summary for key findings and insights
+4. Summary - key findings and insights

 #### Data Source